aimms/how-to/Articles/343/343-use-metadata-in-write-to-table.rst

 Structure data
 ^^^^^^^^^^^^^^^^

-The structure data relates one or more key data tables.
+The structure data relates to one or more key data tables.
 Examples are:

 *   Connections, between two Assets

 *   ProductCatalog, between a store and a product

-These tables are the fathers of the foreign keys, and themselves also children of the grand fathers.
+These tables are the fathers of the foreign keys, and themselves also children of the grandfathers.
 When writing to these tables, safety still prevails over efficiency.

 .. code-block:: aimms